№ 177

 There are cases where the strategy lasts for the life of the company, but as innovation and competitors increase, pivots become more frequent and the numbers to control strategic execution change.

 This reveals the importance of adopting agile tools to manage strategy, which allow for accelerated execution, measurement, validation and frequent questioning to intercept market developments before it is too late.
-We developed MAKE PROGRESS as a suite of tools to achieve this outcome by giving people back control of the strategy.
+We have developed MAKE PROGRESS as a suite of tools to achieve this by giving people back control of the strategy.

 Other readings worth your time